Written circa 2008…

 I am trying to figure out the now.
 To understand myself within the context of my life.
 I want to love the gift that is now, not the elusive never-to-come.

-It has now been 5 years.
+It has now been many more than three years.
 I think we both would agree that things look different.
-We have both grown, and yes, we can now have a conversation.
+We have both grown, and yes, we can now have a conversation, albeit long-distance.
 I love you, A. You are a gift.